 Projecting the Benefits of Student Loan Debt Relief

 - Every Atlantan with student loan debt would benefit.
-If the Biden Administration’s plan is enacted, between 24% and 44% of borrowers in Atlanta would have their student loan debts eliminated and roughly 25% of all Atlantans would have their student loan burdens significantly reduced.
+If the Biden Administration’s original plan had been enacted, between 24% and 44% of borrowers in Atlanta would have had their student loan debts eliminated, and roughly 25% of all Atlantans would have their student loan burdens significantly reduced.

-- Black borrowers in Atlanta would especially benefit in two ways:
+- Black borrowers in Atlanta would have especially benefitted in two ways:

 - Borrowers in majority-Black ZIP codes typically hold higher debt balances than borrowers in majority-white ZIP codes.
-As a result, the Biden Administration’s plan would generate greater relief for these Black borrowers.
+As a result, the Biden Administration’s plan would have generated greater relief for these Black borrowers.